nvaccess/addon-datastore/README.md

 - NV Access doesn't require a manual review of the add-on (code or user experience) itself before the add-on submission.
 - You are welcome to review code / UX of add-ons and provide that feedback directly to add-on authors.
 - The SHA256 checksum of the `.nvda-addon` prevents undetected changes.
-- User reviews/rating of add-ons are currently out of scope.
+- Add-ons should comply with the the [NVDA code of conduct](https://github.com/nvaccess/nvda/blob/master/CODE_OF_CONDUCT.md).
+Add-ons which are malicious or otherwise break the code of conduct can be removed by:
+  - Opening a pull request to remove the submitted add-on metadata
+  - Sending an email to info@nvaccess.org

 ### Non-exclusivity
 This system does not restrict add-on authors from developing, publishing, and distributing an add-on outside this store.